exam

 Examinations

-On the day of each exam you are sitting, as specified on the timetable issued to you, arrive at the designated exam venue at least 30 minutes prior to the schedules examination start time.
-Note that the ‘exam venue’ might not necessarily be our examination centre, but an approved alternate site we use where candidate volumes dictate.
+On the day of each exam you are sitting, as specified on the examination timetable issued to you, we would kindly request that you arrive no later than 30 minutes prior to the scheduled examination start time.

 What's the next step?